CornezPercell/osticket-prereqs/README.md

 </p>
 <p>
 After setting up a Microsoft Azure account and subscription, create a Windows 10 Virtual Machine with a minimum of 4 vCPUs.
-A username and password will be needed to log in on the VM, be sure to store the username and password so that the correct information is accessible, as it will be needed to log in using Remote Desktop.
+A username and password will be needed to log in on the VM, be sure to create and store the username and password so that the correct information is accessible, as it will be needed to log in using Remote Desktop.

 </p>
 <br />